R-Priyanshuofficial/gamified-budgeting-app-for-youth-backend-/NEW_FEATURES_DOCUMENTATION.md

   "username": "johndoe",
   "password": "password123",
   "country": "India",
-  "currency": "INR"
+  "currency": "INR",
+  "currencySymbol": "₹"
 }
 ```

 **Validations:**
 - Email, username, password are required
-- Country and currency are required
+- Country, currency, and currencySymbol are required
 - Currency must be a 3-letter code (e.g., USD, EUR, INR)
 - Username must be at least 3 characters
 - Password must be at least 6 characters